cadusouza1/meanie/README.md

 This will compile the source code and produce an executable named `meanie`.

 ## Usage
-You can run **Meanie** by providing numbers via standard input.
+You can run `meanie` by providing numbers via stdin.
 Each line of input should contain numbers separated by spaces.
 ```bash
 bin/meanie
 ```